jonathanong/style-guide/javascript-style.md

 * Filenames should mimic code structure
 * Try to keep lines less than 60 characters wide
 * Try to keep functions less than 50 lines long
-* No trailing whitespace
 * Prefer `'` over `"` - avoid escaping quotations

 ## Syntax

-### Two space indentation

-Never use tabs.
-This is so you can actually read code online.

 ### One var/const per line